What the driving regulations mean for you

-When you get your new licence, it will usually be valid for between one and five years.
+When you get your new Group 1 licence, it will usually be a medical licence, valid for between one and five years.
 If you are then seizure-free for five years, you may be given a Group 1 licence which is valid until you are 70.
-This is called a ‘til 70’ licence.
-Under certain circumstances a 'til 70' licence may be issued without first having a one to five year licence.
-Once the DVLA confirms that you can have a driving licence, you can drive any vehicle that your licence covers.
+Under certain circumstances a full licence may be issued without first having a one to five year licence.
+Once the driving agency confirms that you can have a driving licence, you can drive any vehicle that your licence covers.

-If you stop driving due to a seizure, you need to tell your insurance company as part of your insurance terms and conditions.
-If you don’t tell them, and they find out that you stopped driving, this may affect your insurance in the future.
-Insurance companies can ask questions or for more information about medical conditions to support your application.
-They may ask to see your driving licence or a letter from the DVLA confirming that you are allowed to drive.
+Insurance companies can ask questions or for more information about medical conditions to assess your application.
+They may ask to see your driving licence or a letter from the driving agency confirming that you are allowed to drive.

-Under the Equality Act 2010, insurance companies cannot increase the cost of a policy if a medical condition does not affect the risk of making a claim, and they need to consider your individual circumstances.
-Insurance companies cannot use the fact that you have a three-year licence as a reason for increasing the premium, or changing or refusing a policy.
+Under the Equality Act 2010, insurance companies cannot increase the cost of a policy if a medical condition does not affect the risk of making a claim.
+Insurance companies cannot use the fact that you have a medical licence as a reason for increasing the premium, or changing or refusing a policy.
 If the company increases your premium, they must be able to tell you why.
 This should mean that each application is considered fairly.